rgb-archive/spec/01-rgb.md

 * `P2SH`, except `P2SH`-wrapped `P2WPKH`, but not `P2SH`-wrapped `P2WSH`: the same reason as for `P2WSH`;
 * `OP_RETURN` outputs can't be tweaked, since they do not contain a public key and serve pre-defined purposes only.
 If it is necessary to commit to OP_RETURN output one should instead use [OP_RETURN commitment scheme](#op_return)
 * Non-standard outputs: tweak procedure can't be standardized.

+NB: since in the future (with the introduction of the future SegWit versions, like Taproot, MAST etc) the list of supported output types MAY change, assets allocated to invalid outputs MUST NOT BE considered as deterministically burned; in order to create a proper proof of burn user MUST follow the procedure described in the [Proof-of-burn section](#proof-of-burn)

 ![Pay-to-contract Commitment](assets/rgb_p2c_commitment.png)